Dr John Richard Parrish (m)

 Particular interests - Family Planning,i.e coil fitting and contraceptive implants.

 Occupational Health Diploma

-Dr Norris will continue to do Occupational Health work and Aviation Medicals
+Dr Norris will continue to do Occupational Health work.

-We have one health care assistant who undertakes some routine nursing duties so that the practice nurses can offer their more specialised skills to our patients.
+We have two health care assistants who undertake some routine nursing duties so that the practice nurses can offer their more specialised skills to our patients.
 She has received training and assessment in certain areas such as taking bloods, routine blood pressure monitoring, blood glucose monitoring, ECG’s, simple dressings, new patient health checks and weight checks.
 She also undertakes chaperone duties if required.